 Whey protein and muscle growth

-There is evidence that adding protein to a protein-insufficient diet can help.
-The positive effects of whey protein on stimulating muscle growth and preventing muscle loss during bed rest have been proven in several studies.
-Yet even though the role of protein has been widely recognized, it is still estimated that malnutrition – or not getting a nutritious balanced diet – affects 33 million people throughout Europe.
+The positive effects of whey protein on stimulating muscle growth and help counteract muscle loss during bed rest have been proven in several studies.
+Yet even though the role of protein has been widely recognized, it is still estimated that malnutrition – or not getting a nutritious balanced diet – affects million of people throughout Europe.

 So what can be done?

 At the most basic level, a combination of physical activity and a focus on diet can help to maintain and improve muscle health.
-In particular, a meta-analysis based on several studies has shown a range of positive effects of high-protein nutritional supplements in helping patients recover f rom ilness with fewer complications:
+In particular, a meta-analysis based on several studies has shown a range of positive effects of high-protein nutritional supplements in helping patients recover from illness with fewer complications:

 - Reduced infections